lionel-rowe/quick-exit-button/README.md

 - Easy to locate and use in emergencies.
 - Highly visible on all backgrounds, devices, and screen sizes with default styles.
+- Fixed position stays on screen while scrolling, ensuring the button is always visible.
 - Includes keyboard shortcut (<kbd>Esc</kbd> key) for quick access.
 - Immediately clears screen and blanks title and favicon.
 - Navigates current tab away from the site.